HerndonE/Vanilla-Minecraft-Discord-Bot/README.md

-# Vanilla Minecraft Discord Bot
+# Discord Bot for Vanilla Minecraft

 ## Server Setup
 To have your Discord bot communicate with players in Minecraft, you need to enable the RCON protocol by following these steps: